vomyrak/BuddyHub/README.md

 Wish to integrate a device with BuddyHub?

 #### Requirements:
-* RESTful Web API that accepts HTTP POST requests (for devices with a TCP connection)
+* RESTful Web API that accepts HTTP requests (for devices with a TCP/UDP connection)
 * C# wrapper that implements our IDevice interface (for USB devices)
 * Easy-to-understand device names and descriptions for hardware functionality
 * Supports API authentication via OAuth 2.0 and hardware authentication (_to be implemented_)